AshishSharma2894/Developing-a-Neural-Network-for-solving-a-Regression-problem/README.md

 # Developing-a-Neural-Network-for-solving-a-Regression-problem

-Write a python program to create and test a neural network for solving a regression problem.
+Program is to create and test a neural network for solving a regression problem.
 In your development process, you need to test multiple hyperparameter to obtain the most appropriate network for your problem.
 The hyperparameters you’ll have to analyse are listed below:
 1. Learning Rate